bunto/bunto/site/_docs/variables.md

       <td><p>

         A list of all <a href="/docs/static-files/">static files</a> (i.e.
-        files not processed by Jekyll's converters or the Liquid renderer).
+        files not processed by Bunto's converters or the Liquid renderer).
         Each file has three properties: <code>path</code>,
         <code>modified_time</code> and <code>extname</code>.